Acadia University Certificate in Math Teaching

 Though some courses will be a blended mix of face-to-face classroom and online work, the program is primarily a face-to-face cohort program.
 In the Fall, Winter and Spring terms, courses are scheduled on selected Saturdays in the Halifax area; in Summer, courses are generally scheduled on weekdays, again in the Halifax area.
 To the extent possible, course instructors consult with the cohort when deciding on the best dates and timeslots for classes.

-Our next cohort is planned to begin in September 2018.
+Our next cohort will begin in September 2018.
 If you are interested in applying, application requirements are below.
-The 2018 cohort’s tentative schedule is as follows:
+The 2018 cohort’s schedule is as follows:

 To be admitted to the program, you must hold a Bachelor of Education (or equivalent) and a current teacher certification license.
 You must also meet the academic entrance standards for admission to Acadia University to Independent Student status at the graduate education level.